(Pulseless Disease; Occlusive Thromboaortopathy; Aortic Arch Syndrome; Takayasu's Arteritis)

 Head: People may feel dizzy or faint, have headaches, or have problems with vision.
 Less often, a stroke results.

-Lungs: Blood pressure in the lungs (pulmonary hypertension) becomes very high.
+Lungs: Blood pressure in the lungs becomes very high (pulmonary hypertension).
 People feel short of breath, tire easily, and may have chest pain.

 Some people do not have any symptoms.
 In other people, the disorder progresses, causing serious complications such as strokes, heart failure, heart attacks, kidney failure, and aneurysms.

-Doctors suspect the disorder based on the following, especially in young women:
+Doctors suspect Takayasu arteritis based on the following, especially in young women:

 Blood pressure cannot be measured in one or both arms.